JoostVanAverbeke/jquery-fg-menu-rails/README.md

 Add this line to your application's Gemfile:

-    gem 'jquery-fg-menu-rails'
+    gem 'jquery-fg-menu-rails', github: 'JoostVanAverbeke/jquery-fg-menu-rails'

 And then execute:

     $ bundle install

-Or install it yourself as:

-    $ gem install jquery-fg-menu-rails

 ## Usage

 And include in your applications.js

 	//=require fg.menu

-You'll need to install at least the jquery 1.3.2 in your rails application.
+You definitly need to install the jquery 1.3.2 or higher in your rails application.
 Just for your information, this can be easily be realized by adding this line to your application's Gemfile

 	gem 'jquery-rails'